shaks94/PID-CONTROLER/README.md

 ------
 ### What does pid stands for

-PID is starnd for   Proportional-Integral-Derivative Controller
+PID is stands for   Proportional-Integral-Derivative Controller

 The "P" for proportional means that the car will steer in proportion to the cross-track error, or CTE.
 As the car is to the left of the line then you would want to steer to the right and  if it is far to the left of the middle with a high CTE then you want a higher steering angle.
 The "I" for integral sums up all CTEs up to that point, such that too many negative CTEs , i.e car is  back toward the middle, preventing the car from driving on one side of the lane the whole time.